augboost-anon/augboost/README.md

 # AugBoost
-Gradient Boosting Enhanced with Step-Wise Feature Augmentation
+Gradient Boosting Enhanced with Step-Wise Feature Augmentation.
+Meanwhile, only works for classification tasks.